bcronje/docs/docs/management/exit-nodes.md

 ## Introduction

 Enclave is designed to be installed directly on every client, server, cloud instance, virtual machine and container in your organisation.
-That way, Enclave can apply Zero Trust Network Access controls between systems, enforce fully enforce policy and provide end-to-end encryption.
+That way, Enclave can apply Zero Trust Network Access controls between systems, fully enforce policy and provide end-to-end encryption.

 However, in some situations, you can’t or might not want to install Enclave on all systems: